Dynamical polarization, optical conductivity and plasmon mode of a linear triple component fermionic system: Introduction

 The dynamics of the TCFs are governed by the Hamiltonian $H({\bf k})={\bf d}({\bf k})\cdot{\bf S}$, where ${\bf S}=(S_x,S_y,S_z)$ denote the usual spin-1 matrices and ${\bf d}({\bf k})$ is a vector function of ${\bf k}$.
 The band structure consists of two dispersive bands and a flat band.
-The TCFs can be grouped into linear, quadratic and cubic, depending on the form of ${\bf d}({\bf k})$.
+The TCFs can be grouped into linear, quadratic and cubic, depending on the form of ${\bf d}({\bf k})$\cite{bitan}.
 For linear TCFs, the energy scales linearly with all the three components of momentum.
 For quadratic and cubic TCFs, the energy scales linearly with $k_z$, but as $k^{2}_\perp$ and $k^{3}_\perp$ respectively in the $k_x$-$k_y$ plane, where $k_\perp=\sqrt{k^2_x+k^2_y}$.
 Time-reversal symmetric TCFs arise in materials with space group symmetry 199 and 214, e.g. Pd$_3$Bi$_2$S$_2$ and Ag$_2$Se$_2$Au\cite{bradlyn}.
-Material realizations of time-reversal symmetry (TRS)-breaking TCFs is still absent but are predicted to be found in magnetically ordered systems.
-In this work, we analyse the density and current response functions for linear TCFs in non-interacting and interacting limits.
+Material realizations of time-reversal symmetry (TRS)-breaking TCFs is still absent but are predicted to be found in magnetically ordered systems\cite{bitan}.